utkarsh-kumar4/Image-Blurring-Tool/README.md

 ## 🖼️ Image Blurring Tool

-This MATLAB tool performs image blurring using a mean filter.
-It effectively processes both color (RGB) and grayscale images.
+## 👋 Hi there!
+Utkarsh here :p

+Welcome to the Image Blurring Tool!
+This project helps you easily blur images using a simple mean filter.
+Enjoy smoothening your images with just a few clicks!

+---

 ### 🌟 Features
 - **Blurring**: Smoothens images by averaging pixel values within a specified neighborhood.